DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/become-an-early-years-teacher.md

   EY-graduate:
     name: feature_table
     arguments:
-      - Cost: "Your course fees of up to $earlyyears_coursefeescoveredbydfe$ are covered by the Department for Education and are paid directly to the training provider.
+      - Cost: "Your course fees of up to %{earlyyears_coursefeescoveredbydfe} are covered by the Department for Education and are paid directly to the training provider.
 You do not need to do anything to access this funding."
         Salary: "No"
         Length of training: "Typically 1 academic year"
         Qualification: "Early years teacher status"
   EY-graduate-employment:
     name: feature_table
     arguments:
-      - Cost: "Your course fees of up to $earlyyears_coursefeescoveredbydfe$ are covered by the Department for Education and are paid directly to the training provider.
+      - Cost: "Your course fees of up to %{earlyyears_coursefeescoveredbydfe} are covered by the Department for Education and are paid directly to the training provider.
 You do not need to do anything to access this funding."
         Salary: "Provided by employer"
         Length of training: "Typically 1 academic year"
         Qualification: "Early years teacher status"